Cleaning An Ear Piercing: Simply & Effectively

 How Often Should You Clean An Ear Piercing?

-Answers vary when it comes to how many times you should clean your new ear piercing per day.
 While some piercers may advise you to clean your piercing twice, others may advise you to do so as many as three or four times per day.

 When Can I Stop Cleaning My Ear Piercing?